Cross-tenant management experiences

 - While you can onboard subscriptions that use Azure Databricks, users in the managing tenant can't launch Azure Databricks workspaces on a delegated subscription at this time.

-- While you can onboard subscriptions and resource groups for Azure delegated resource management which have resource locks, those locks will not prevent actions from being performed by users in the managing tenant.
+- While you can onboard subscriptions and resource groups that have resource locks, those locks will not prevent actions from being performed by users in the managing tenant.
 Deny assignments that protect system-managed resources, such as those created by Azure managed applications or Azure Blueprints (system-assigned deny assignments), do prevent users in the managing tenant from acting on those resources; however, at this time users in the customer tenant can't create their own deny assignments (user-assigned deny assignments).

-- Onboard your customers to Azure delegated resource management, either by using Azure Resource Manager templates or by publishing a private or public managed services offer to Azure Marketplace.
+- Onboard your customers to Azure Lighthouse, either by using Azure Resource Manager templates or by publishing a private or public managed services offer to Azure Marketplace.

 - View and manage customers by going to My customers in the Azure portal.